Emma Gibson (b1980, UK) is a British artist exploring the uncertain state of reality.

 "Installation artist, Emma Gibson, deals with intimate psychological themes using explicitly materialistic techniques, giving rise to a physical and mental space that quietly pulls apart everyday notions of self and society.
 Gibson’s incredibly rich installation work is built from layer upon layer of common social or personal signifiers, periodically interrupted by the sideways-sentimental, the horrific or the otherwise wholly peculiar.
 These elements eerily function together to lure the viewer into an initial sense of familiarity that gets quickly turned in on itself, throwing up questions of sanity, identity, morality and the self."

-Nadine Monem - Art publisher.
+Nadine Monem - director/publisher, Common Editions.

 "Emma Gibson creates installations that disrupt our sense of continuity and identity.
 Gibson's world contains the ordinary detritus of life; it is familiar and comforting.
 But simmering just beneath the surface, there is a subtle, immaculately executed trigger for a realisation, an insight or even a joke that forces us to reconsider the magnitude of something that we think banal.
 And she does it with such stillness and quietness that it creeps up on us as an aesthetic seduction rather than as a mere conceptual scare.
 It's like entering a crime scene and sifting through the evidence until the tiniest details emerge, slowly building up a picture of a dark event and its perpetrator, who you end up falling in love with because the subtle clues they left behind betray traces of an indelible intelligence. "

-Dr. Daniel Barnes - Philosopher and contemporary art critic.
+Dr. Daniel Barnes - philosopher/critic.